-On a recent Saturday morning family stroll through the forest, a welcome soundtrack was playing all around us.
+Last April, as our family took a stroll through the forest, a welcome soundtrack was playing all around us.
 “Conk-la-ree! conk-la-ree!”
 Red-winged blackbirds announcing their return after a long winter away, chickadees’ familiar “fee-bee-bee” echoed among the trees, and excited cardinals zipped past us on their search for breakfast.

 “That cardinal sounds like he’s going full laser,” my 8-year-old exclaimed.